Dear Fellow Congregants:

 We have an exciting year ahead of us!

-From the Board’s perspective, you can be assured that there will be a strong focus on improving communication with you, our congregation and most precious resource.
+From the Board’s perspective, you can be assured that there will be a strong focus on improving communication with you, our congregation, our most precious resource.
 We will continue to bring you up to date, clear and timely information through our various communication tools.

 As we approach this New Year, remember, “we are better when we do things together.”